Be More Chill is returning to London with a run in the West End – here’s all you need to know.

 Further cast are Miracle Chance as Christine Canigula, Stewart Clarke as The Squip, Eloise Davies as Brooke Lohst, Christopher Fry as Mr Heere, Mr Reyes + Others, James Hameed as Rich Goranski and Miles Paloma as Jake Dillinger.

-Completing the company are understudies Eve Norris, Gabriel Hinchliffe and Jon Tsouras.
+Completing the company are understudies Eve Norris and Gabriel Hinchliffe.

 The Broadway production, which featured Will Roland and George Salazar, was nominated for Best Original Score at the 2019 Tony Awards and picked up 8 Drama Desk Award nominations and four Outer Critics Circle Awards nominations.